I like to call stretch marks my tiger stripes.

-This program includes 3 boxes ( Taut Premium Collagen Advanced Formula - 24 bottles) designed to kick-start your collagen production by triggering the body’s natural wound repair response.
+This program includes 3 boxes of drinkable liquid collagen ( Taut Premium Collagen Advanced Formula - 24 bottles) designed to kick-start your collagen production by triggering the body’s natural wound repair response.
 The high concentration collagen peptides 13000mg penetrates deep into the dermis to begin the healing process that will ultimately make stretch marks far less noticeable.

 But if you prefer stripe-free skin, try my tips.
 The best part?
 If you implement these treatment and preventative actions, you’ll probably end up with a bunch of amazing side effects, like glowing and firmer skin!

 See What Customers Have To Say About Taut Collagen and products